AuthorizeNet/accept-sample-app/README.md

 + Browse the application (**index.php**) over HTTPS connection.
 + To "login" use an existing customer profile ID or create a new one (http://developer.authorize.net/api/reference/index.html#customer-profiles-create-customer-profile)
 + Payment forms are shown in the same page and Shipping forms are handled in a separate modal popup.
-Any of the types can be choosen to display the forms.
+Any of the types can be chosen to display the forms.
-+

 ## Examples Included